What Determines How Long Opioids Remain

 Intranasal Fentanyl, Sublingual Fentanyl

-Opioids in Your System
+Opioids In Your System

-The length of time opioids stay in the body depends on a variety of factors.
-The amount of drugs taken at once, level of habitual use, weight of the person tested, and speed of metabolism can all affect the window of time when testing for opioids.
+The length of time Opioids stay in the body depends on a variety of factors.
+The amount of drugs taken at once, level of habitual use, weight of the person tested, and speed of metabolism can all affect the window of time when testing for Opioids.
 The following averages are based on the amount of time a urine test could detect their presence.

 Detecting Opioid Use

 Drug testing is most commonly a precaution employers take in order to ensure a prospective employee will be productive and reliable.
-Drug testing is also commonly used in workman’s compensations cases, parole, child custody disputes, competitive athletics, and in some other cases.
+Drug testing is also commonly used in workmen’s compensations cases, parole, child custody disputes, competitive athletics, and in some other cases.
 Contrary to popular stereotypes, not all tests sample urine or look for the same drugs.
 Some testing methods can detect drug use from long before the test date.

 Stereotypes have some basis in fact, and it is true that this test is by far the most common.
 As the body metabolizes different substances, the byproducts are often passed through the kidneys and into urine for disposal.
 These byproducts are specific to each drug and this test can identify those byproducts that end up in urine.